Close Menu

 Why It Matters

 Low Earth Orbit (LEO) is a finite and increasingly fragile environment.
-With over 11,700 active satellites and 40,000 space objects regularly tracked by Space Surveillance Networks already in orbit, the risk of collisions is no longer hypothetical, it’s a daily operational concern.
+With over 14,200 satellites, 11,700 of which are still operational, and 40,000 space objects regularly tracked by Space Surveillance Networks already in orbit, the risk of collisions is no longer hypothetical, it’s a daily operational concern.

 The Stakes Are Higher Than Ever